 This frightened turkey was beaten, kicked, slammed into a wall, and then stomped to death by an Ingham's worker — seemingly for 'fun'.
 She was one of many victims of routine and sadistic abuse, uncovered by Animal Liberation NSW and aired on Lateline.

 Turkeys are being sadistically abused at an Ingham's slaughterhouse in NSW.

-An investigation by Animal Liberation (NSW & ACT), aired on ABC's Lateline, has revealed workers repeatedly kicking, punching, and kneeing birds, as well as slamming them into walls and stomping on them—apparently for fun.
+An investigation by Animal Liberation (NSW & ACT), aired on ABC's Lateline, has revealed workers repeatedly kicking, punching, and kneeing birds, as well as slamming them into walls and stomping on them — apparently for fun.
 One worker even tried to rip the heads off live birds.
-Read on after the Lateline story to take action.

 From the footage, it is clear these Inghams workers knew what they were doing was wrong.
 Yet, when no one was looking they would torture birds for their own amusement.
 The horrific abuse of these turkeys serves as a wake up call that despite Australia's regulated abattoir system, without a watchful eye animals are at risk of even graver cruelty.